 - Do the exercises for this module, pushing yourself as far as you can.
 Annotate the instructions where they might be unclear or confusing; see if others have annotated them as well, and respond to them with help if you can.
 Keep an eye on our Slack channel - you can always offer help or seek out help there.
 Write a blog post describing what happened as you went through the exercises (your successes, your failures, the help you may have found/received), and link to your 'faillog' (ie, the notes you upload to your github account - for more on that, see the exercises!).

 - Submit your work here

 Select one of the articles behind the links above OR select one of the articles below to annotate.

 Reading questions: On your blog, reflect on any data cleaning you've had to do in other classes.
 Why don't historians discuss this kind of work?
+What gets hidden, what gets lost, how is the ultimate argument weaker as a result?
+Or does it matter?
 Make reference (or link to) key annotations, whether by your or one of your peers, to support your points.